jeanadrien/evrythng-scala-sdk/README.md

 The _Structured API_ logic is:

-* The resource API is accessible using the same methods than the _path elements_ of the resource
+* The resource API is accessible by chaining the function named as the _path elements_ of the resource
-* The resource API provides the http methods _CRUD_ operations `create`, `read`, `update` and `delete`.
+* The resource API provides the http methods for _CRUD_ operations: `create`, `read`, `update` and `delete`.
 * Additionally to support the pagination a `list` operation returns a `EvtRequest` to iterate through pages (see example here below)

 ### Pagination

-When a _GET_ requests on an endpoint returns a Json array.
-The EVRYTHNG Api limits the number of result and provides the next page link into the _Link_ http header.
+When a _GET_ requests returns a Json array.
+The EVRYTHNG Api limits the amount of results and provides the next page link into the _Link_ http header.

-The `list` method of the Structured API provides a `Page` objects which encapsulate both the results and the possible next page _link_.
+The `list` method of the Structured API provides a `Page` object which encapsulates both the results and the possible next page _link_.
 Simply pass the page to the `nextPage` method on your _Environment_ to get the next results:

 ```